 Some of the optional modules most relevant to UA Little Rock researchers include:

 - Research in Public Elementary and Secondary Schools-SBR

 - Group Harms: Research with Culturally or Medically Vulnerable Groups

 - Workers as Research Subjects-A Vulnerable Population

-After you complete the required modules the CITI program will generate a Course Completion Report listing all the modules you have completed.
+After you complete the required modules the CITI program will generate a Course Completion Report listing all the modules you have completed and the expiration date.
 Please print it and keep a copy for your records.
 You will be required to include verification of training with every IRB proposal.
 The training certificate is valid for three years.